PostHog/posthog.com/contents/blog/running-group-targeted-ab-tests.md

 To improve the quality of insights from group-targeted experiments and address the risks mentioned above, you may want to consider running an experiment with your change at a user-level before running it at a group-level.
 This can help you in the following ways:

-### 1. Save time for changes that don't have an impact.
+### 1. Save time for changes that don't have an impact

 As mentioned, lower statistical power in group-targeted experiments means you need to run your experiments longer.
 However, a change that does not impact behavior at a user-level will not likely translate into impact at a group-level.
 So you may waste time waiting for results from a group-level test that has no impact.

-In this case, it may be worth running a user-targeted experiment first in order to see if there is any impact on individual user behavior (which should be quicker to gain insights from because of higher statistical power) before running a group-targeted experiment.
+In this case, it may be worth running a user-targeted experiment first in order to see if there is any impact on individual user behavior (where it should be quicker to gain results from because of higher statistical power) before running a group-targeted experiment.

 ### 2. Gain user-level insights and identify randomization risks